 In realistic applications there are typically many updates being propagated concurrently, and new updates are inserted continuously.
 Accordingly, our algorithms will in fact be formulated to deal with multiple updates that are coming continuously in an unpredictable manner.
 However, we present the simplest possible forms of these algorithms.
-It is important to note that additional techniques can be applied to optimize the amortized
+It is important to note that additional techniques can be applied to optimize the amortized cost of propagating a single update, when there are multiple concurrent updates in the system.
+In Section 1.2.3 we discuss some of these techniques.
+In addition, nodes might know the global list or even the insertion time of the updates, as well as the list of updates available at some other nodes.
+This information can also be applied to reduce propagation cost even further.

 Alg Algorithm 1 SI gossip

 1: loop 11: procedure ONPUSH( m )

-2: $\operatorname{wait}(\Delta)$ 12: if pull then
+2: $wait(\Delta)$ 12: if pull then

 3: $p \leftarrow random peer$ 13: sendPull( m.sender , known updates)

 4: if push then 14: store m.updates

 5: sendPush(p, known updates) 15:

-6: else if pull then 16: procedure ONPULL( m )
+6: else if pull then 16: procedure $ONPULL(m)$

 7: sendPullRequest(p) 17: store m.updates

-8:
+8: Ĩ

 9: procedure ONPULLREQUEST(m)

-10: sendPull(m.sender, known updates)
+10: sendPull( m.sender , known updates)